CEN3031/workflow/README.md

 Assignments are up for discussion, please message Raz if you want to take on a different task.

-1.Change the background color of the to-do app		: Salim/Marie 2.Give the option to assign a priority to a to-do item	: Logan 3.Add an "edit" button with appropiate functionality	: Salim/Marie 4.Add a button to mark an item as "complete"		: Juan 5.Show the total number of items in the to-do list at above the list.	: Yayati 6.A button to clear all "completed" tasks		: Raz
+1. Change the background color of the to-do app		: Salim/Marie
+2. Give the option to assign a priority to a to-do item	: Logan
+3. Add an "edit" button with appropiate functionality	: Salim/Marie
+4. Add a button to mark an item as "complete"		: Juan
+5. Show the total number of items in the to-do list at above the list.	: Yayati
+6. A button to clear all "completed" tasks		: Raz

 Please make a branch for your features and make a Pull Request when complete.